Get started:

 In some cases, purchasing a car may be more practical.
 If you want complete ownership and the ability to keep the car for as long as you want, purchasing is the way to go.
 It's also a good option if you don't want to be bound by mileage restrictions, which are common in leases.

-If you drive a lot—more than 30,000 miles per year, for example—buying may be a better option because it avoids excess mileage fees.
+If you drive a high number of miles each year, buying may be a better option because it avoids excess mileage fees.
 If you have a lump sum available, purchasing can save you money in the long run.
 Finally, buying is often the best option if you believe your financial situation will change in the future.

 Leasing vs finance car: What's the difference?